-A) Each Board, Commission, Unit, Senate, Senate's Standing Committee, offices within the

-- B) The highest ranking official(s) of each Board, Commission, Unit, Senate, Senate's Standing Committee's, offices within the Executive Branch, and Judicial Council, will submit a recommendation for honoraria based on their honoraria line item to Honoraria Committee by week 7 of each quarter on behalf of that respective entity. - C) Appointed and Elected Officers honoraria shall be caped at the following amounts listed below, however, this does not imply that every recipient is entitled to the capped amount.
+- A) Each Board, Commission, Unit, Senate, Senate's Standing Committee, offices within the Executive Branch, and Judicial Council will be allocated a pool of money every budget cycle for honoraria. - B) The highest ranking official(s) of each Board, Commission, Unit, Senate, Senate's Standing Committee's, offices within the Executive Branch, and Judicial Council, will submit a recommendation for honoraria based on their honoraria line item to Honoraria Committee by week 7 of each quarter on behalf of that respective entity. - C) Appointed and Elected Officers honoraria shall be caped at the following amounts listed below, however, this does not imply that every recipient is entitled to the capped amount.
 Any requested honoraria or recommendations that exceed the amounts listed below will not be awarded by the Honoraria Committee or approved by the Senate.
-These capped values listed below will be reassessed every even numbered year and any modifications require a 3/4th vote of Senators duly chosen and sworn. - 1) General appointed officials shall not receive a honoraria or a recommendation higher than \$200 per quarter. - 2) Appointed officials who act in the capacity of a chair or vice chair, or their respective counterparts, of any Board, Commission, Unit, office within the Executive Branch, and Judicial Council, shall not receive a honoraria or recommendation higher than \$350 per quarter. - 3) Senators shall not receive an honoraria higher than \$400 per quarter. - D) The Honoraria Committee will meet to assess the recommendations and make a final recommendation to the Senate. - E) The Senate will approve the final recommendation for honoraria by the eighth week (8) with a 50% + 1 majority.
+These capped values listed below will be reassessed every even numbered year and any modifications require a 3/4th vote of Senators duly chosen and sworn. - 1) General appointed officials shall not receive a honoraria or a recommendation higher than \$200 per quarter. - 2) Appointed officials who act in the capacity of a chair or vice chair, or their respective counterparts, of any Board, Commission, Unit, office within the Executive Branch, and Judicial Council, shall not receive a honoraria or recommendation higher than \$350 per quarter.

+- 3) Senators shall not receive an honoraria higher than \$400 per quarter. - D) The Honoraria Committee will meet to assess the recommendations and make a final recommendation to the Senate. - E) The Senate will approve the final recommendation for honoraria by the eighth week (8) with a 50% + 1 majority.